onimaids/greed/README.md

 # Greed
-A cool Lua library attempting to enrich the standard library with useful methods and other extra content.
+Greed is a _cool_ Lua library attempting to enrich the standard library with useful methods and other extra content.

 # Guide
-So far, this library only adds a few features, which includes:
+So far, this library only adds a few features, which includes stuff like _a better type system_ and _extra methods_.

 ## Result types
 Borrowed from rust (pun intended), Lua can now use result types for error handling instead of obscure program crashes.